coherencedemo/nextjs-postgresql-employee-demo/README.md

-# Employee contact info app with Next.js and Postgres on the Coherence platform
+# Employee contact info app with Next.js and Neon on the Coherence platform

-Learn how to build a full-stack app with Next.js and Postgres on the Coherence platform.
+Learn how to build a full-stack app with Next.js and Postgres on the Coherence platform with Neon as a database

 ## Getting Started